jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 ```

 ## Next Steps
-The Sinopia Linked Data Editor targeted Minimal Viable Product release is at the end of July 2019.
+The Sinopia Linked Data Editor's targeted Minimal Viable Product release is at the end of July 2019.
 This
 release will allow the Sinopia Cohorts to start cataloging using the Linked Data Editor and provide valuable
 sources of requirements, pulled from their usage and experiences, to help the Sinopia team learn and plan
 for the next work-cycle.
 As the Sinopia user and developer community expands beyond the Stanford and Cornell
-development teams, Sinopia's as a cataloging tool built as a generic cataloging editor for Linked Data, is
+development teams, Sinopia's use as a generic cataloging editor for Linked Data is
 a strong base to extend and expand into the future.
 Currently Sinopia has three linking sources, the Library
 of Congress, the Questioning Authorities, and internally created entities.
 In the next work cycle, Sinopia
 may build out a new component, `<InputLookupWikidata />`, for linking and direct integration with Wikidata.

 An early requirement of Sinopia is to provide the ability of catalogers to do two different, but related, workflows.
-For pre-existing graphs of RDF entities either available from third party authorities like
+For pre-existing graphs of RDF entities (either available from third party authorities like
-Library of Congress, VIAF, or ShareVDE or from internally created entities stored in Sinopia's server, catalogers
+Library of Congress, VIAF, or ShareVDE or from internally created entities stored in Sinopia's server), catalogers
-will need to be able either edit, add, or delete triples about these entities or derive a new RDF entity by copying
+will need to be able to edit, add, or delete triples about these entities or derive a new RDF entity by copying
 those triples, much like the copy-cataloging current MARC based work-flows in libraries.

 Finally, to encourage and broaden adoption of Sinopia beyond AWS specific services, a new Sinopia Server